dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 ### Legacy GPU Patches currently unavailable

 Due to major changes in many frameworks around GPUs, those using [ASentientBot's](https://forums.macrumors.com/members/1135186/) legacy GPU patches are currently out of luck.
-We recommend users with these older GPUs stay on Catalina until further developments arise.
+We either recommend users with these older GPUs stay on Catalina until further developments arise or buy an [officially supported GPU](https://dortania.github.io/GPU-Buyers-Guide/)

 # What’s new in the Hackintosh scene?